kernoelpanic/smartenv/setup/environment/general_info/README.md

 You should have received:

 * A **public/private key pair** (i.e., an external account).
 This is the file starting with `UTC--`.
-This account should be initialized with a balance of `16` *EveCoins* (our private fake ether),  which should be more than enough to solve all challenges.
+This account should be initialized with some *EveCoins* (private fake ether), which should be more than enough to solve all challenges.
 To use your pre-generated account just copy the file starting with `UTC--` into your `datadir/bob/keystore` folder in the data directory of your client.

 * The **password file** to this account.
 This is the file `passwordfile`.